ubarsc/rios/doc/source/concurrency.rst

 contains a more detailed explanation of how the various style parameters interact, and how to choose a good concurrency style for a particular problem and hardware configuration.
-The `Compute Worker Kinds`_ section has deeper discussion on appropriate use of each compute worker kind.
+The `Compute Worker Kinds`_ section below has deeper discussion on appropriate use of each compute worker kind.

 It is strongly recommended that a new program be largely debugged with no concurrency, and that developers only switch on the concurrency after they are already confident it works well without.

-The routines for processing raster attribute tables (rios.ratapplier) are unaffected by any of the above, and still work entirely sequentially.
+Note that the routines for processing raster attribute tables (rios.ratapplier) are unaffected by any of the above, and still work entirely sequentially.

 Quick Start
 -----------